ViniciusTheCoder/ViniciusTheCoder/README.md

 ### Wassup!!
-I'm ViniciusTheCoder, student of information systems 🤟😎🤟
+Imma mobile developer and undergraduating Information Systems

 - 📱 Mobile development addicted
 - 🌌 I'm an unstoppable seeker knowledgment, I want to develop the solution for your problems and make the world a better place.
 Your welcome! 🤙